Christian Dewey stands with his hand in an anaerobic chamber, a bag that fills up mostly with nitrogen gas.

 The English major turned chemist studies trace elements in the soil, including contaminants such as lead and uranium, and nutrients such as nitrogen.
 Dewey also studies carbon in soils and how soils work to control the rate flux of various elements into water bodies and ecosystems.

-“What makes me unique in my field is that I have expertise in analytical techniques, field study design, and modelling approaches,” Dewey said.
+“What makes me unique in my field is that I have expertise in analytical techniques, field study design, and modeling approaches,” Dewey said.
 “I have a unique analytical toolkit, but also a modeling and field toolkit so I can make projections on how systems will change under different environmental conditions or future climate.”

 Soils are complex systems that contain multiple solid, liquid and gas phases.
 They work together with microorganisms to activate chemical reactions, and help different elements change their chemical forms.
 Microbes basically breathe iron and uranium to gain energy.
 In the process, they release carbon dioxide.
 The amount of carbon dioxide released by soil microbes ultimately affects global carbon cycles.